Many bloggers do a regular “Currently” series to share what they have been reading, watching, doing, thinking... Let’s try it!

 Just like last year, I pledged to read forty books in 2019.
 We’re less than two weeks in and I have already finished three: one that I think I’ve read before (The Piano Shop on the Left Bank — It wasn’t too memorable the second time around either), one that was more of a workbook and not terribly innovative (The Curated Closet), and one that was overhyped, predictable advice from a self-absorbed, preachy cheerleader (Girl, Wash Your Face).

 I used to read one book at a time, but since rediscovering my public library and its digital collection, I put holds on several of the books on my To Read list and I never know when they will become available.
-Sometimes, like right now, I have to juggle several books at once — what a wonder problem to have!
+Sometimes, like right now, I have to juggle several books at once — what a wonderful problem to have!
 Here’s my current stack:

 The Baker’s Secret - Yes, I know, another historical fiction set in WWII France with a female protagonist, but that’s kind of my thing (The Nightingale, All the Light We Cannot See, The Alice Network …)